MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 > - Geographical region changes aren't supported into or out of US GCC, US GCC High, US DoD, OCE, IND, or China.
 > - Existing source database backups won't be migrated to destination tenant.
 > - Linking a Dataverse organization to a Finance and Operations organization is not supported.
 > - Tenant-to-tenant migration isn't supported when [Customer Lockbox](about-lockbox.md#enable-the-lockbox-policy) is enabled.
 You must disable Customer Lockbox to move an environment to another tenant.
+You can re-enable Customer Lockbox once the migration is completed.

 ### Supported applications and platforms